The History of the Origin of the Sigil of Baphomet and its Use in the Church of Satan

 The copyright for the artwork that appears on the cover of the Bessy book belonged to the publisher of that book.
 Since that book is out of print, the copyright has lapsed, and thus the rights for the text reverted to the author, and the rights for the graphics contained therein would need to be determined—usually they revert to the artist or other source of origin.
 After passage of enough time, if the estates of the authors/creators do not renew the copyrights, the items in question then enter public domain.
 Thus, the Bessy cover rendition is most probably now in the public domain.

-It is interesting to note that, prior to its slight enhancement and adoption by the Church of Satan, this sinister symbol appears never to have been used by any who would actually honor and revere it.
-Rather it was conceived, nutured and even continually passed along by Levi, de Guaita, Wirth and others—men who professed to oppose that which they imagined it to represent.
-These were ceremonial magicians, condemned by the Christian church yet still largely captive to the common mass morality of their day.
+It is interesting to note that, prior to its enhancement and adoption by the Church of Satan, this sinister symbol appears not to have been used by any who would actually honor and revere it, though Wirth came around to a more perceptive approach in his book on the Tarot.
+Primarily, it was conceived, nurtured and continually passed along by Lévi, de Guaita, and others—men who professed to oppose that which they imagined it to represent.
+These were ceremonial magicians, condemned by the Christian churches yet still largely captive to the common mass morality of their day.
 In their quest to counter their critics, they dreamed up an imaginary cabal of selfish, unconstrained, unconventional black magicians in comparison to whom they hoped to seem quite acceptable to polite society.
 Was this a simple fiction to deflect public persecution or a more fully formed thoughtform fueled and fed by the nightmares and perhaps even secret, supressed desires in the unconscious minds of these magicians?
-There is no way to know for certain.
-The history is clear, however, that the image of the inverse pentagram invoking the head of the sabbatic goat was conjured up from their imaginations, imbued with geat resonance by the forbidden things it was believed to represent, and then passed from one seeker to the next for more than a century until Anton LaVey embraced it, and made what it had always symbolized manifestly real.
+There is no way to know for certain, though Wirth may have finally reached some sympathy for The Devil.
+The history is clear, however, that the image of the inverse pentagram invoking the head of the sabbatic goat was conjured up from their imaginations, imbued with geat resonance by the forbidden things it was believed to represent, and then passed from one seeker to the next for more than a century until Anton LaVey embraced it, and made what it had always symbolized manifestly real, and aptly named it.

-So marking the original appearance of this potent concept to Lévi’s description of 1855 C.E., we Satanists now celebrate the 150th anniversary of the coming forth of what we call the Sigil of Baphomet.
+So, to honor the Diamond Jubilee 60th Anniversary of the Church of Satan, we celebrate the original appearance of this potent concept in Lévi’s description of 1855 C.E., as well as Wirth's archetypal renderings, by continuing to evolve what we call with pride and reverence, the Sigil of Baphomet.
 We know that it shall continue its dark reign in minds and hearts for years to come as the preeminent visual distillation of the iconoclastic philosophy of Satanism.

 VARIATIONS ON A THEME